vino5555/Encode-AI-Team-32-Week-1/README.md

 # Overview
 Thinking of starting a new cooking hobby?
 This project tests how generative AI works with different scripts.
 The AI is loaded with different personalities:
 1. Energetic Indonesian chef
-2. A tired cook with a Scottish accent working in a university
+2. A cook with a Scottish accent working in a university

 Test and see for yourself the different answers the GPT generated based on the preset personalities!

 # Sample GPT Demonstration
+Scottish chef:
 ```python
 Choose one of the following chefs:
 1. An energetic Indonesian chef